codefeathers/WordBox/README.md

 Thanks to @wbhob for donating the npm `w` package to me.

 Because npm versions are immutable, our public version number starts directly to `v.1.1.0`.
-The project should be considered unstable until `v.2.0.0` which will be WordBoxed's first stable release version.
+The project should be considered unstable until `v.2.0.0` which will be WordBox's first stable release version.

-Like many software, `WordBox` will have an internal version number and external version number.
-The current internal version is `v.0.x.x` and external version is `v.1.x.x`.
-As the internal version reaches public release, it will skip over from `v.0.9.x` to `v.2.0.0` and catch up with its external version.